 Information generally provided verbally and/or through services reports and schematics uploaded to the project web document library.
+In addition assumptions regarding building services have been reviewed in relation to tender documentation produced to date.

 2.3 Limitations

 This report is based on documentation supplied to Lend Lease design as of September 2012.
 This documentation is subject to change as the design progresses and specific outcomes may be substituted or omitted whilst still targeting the sustainability aspirations for the Barangaroo precinct.